-Pre-Kindergarten Program 24-25
+Pre-Kindergarten Program 25-26

 Pre-Kindergarten is for children with severe needs who are between the ages of 2 years and 8 months and 4 years and 8 months old by September 1 of the year they are attending, as per Alberta Education criteria.

-For the 2024 year, the Pre-Kindergarten Program requires that students qualify before we can register them.
-If your child is born in 2020 or 2021, qualifies based on Alberta Education criteria, and you want them to be considered for enrolment in September 2024, please click on the link below.
-This is a central intake list for all 6 Pre-Kindergarten sites therefore you only need to enter your child’s information once.
+If you want your child to be considered for enrolment in September 2025, please click on the link below.
+This is a central intake list for all of the Pre-Kindergarten sites in Edmonton Public Schools, therefore you only need to enter your child’s information once.

-Expression of Interest in Pre-Kindergarten form
+2025/26 Expression of Interest in Pre-Kindergarten form

 If you have any further questions, please call Hazeldean School 780-433-7583.